 Honda, Mazda poised to expand, but face high costs in build-out

-TOKYO (Reuters) - Honda Motor Co Ltd (7267.T) and Mazda Motor Corp (7261.T) are both likely to post near-record profits this financial year as they take advantage of export-friendly currency moves, but will face a fresh challenge: high costs of expansion.
+TOKYO (Reuters) - Honda Motor Co Ltd (7267.T) and Mazda Motor Corp (7261.T) expect to post vastly higher profits this financial year as they take advantage of export-friendly currency moves, but will face a fresh challenge: high costs of expansion.

-To do so, Honda is expanding capacity.
-It is spending 44.6 billion yen to build a new car plant in Thailand that will fire up in 2015.
-This year it will add an extra line at a factory in Malaysia and start operations at Yorii in Japan, then open a new works in Mexico in 2014.
+It is spending 44.6 billion yen to build a new plant in Thailand that will fire up in 2015.
+This year it will add an extra line at a factory in Malaysia, start operations at Yorii in Japan and then open a new works in Mexico in 2014.

 These moves have required heavy capital spending and will also mean high start-up costs.
 Koichi Sugimoto, an auto analyst at BNP Paribas in Tokyo, estimated Honda would face an expansion bill of 20-30 billion yen this year alone.

 Honda posted January-March profits that were up by 6.6 percent year-on-year, helped by strong sales of its Accord sedan in the United States, its biggest market, though that increase undershot market expectations of a plus-30 percent profit rise.

 Net profit for the year ended March was up 73.6 percent to 367.15 billion yen ($3.69 billion),